Gladrin22/Sentiment_Analysis_BERT/README.md

 # Sentiment_Analysis_using_BERT
 Analyzing and understanding the users or customers emotions using pre-trained model [BERT] Bidirectional Encoder Representations from Transformers.
 Rating the dataset(Reviews , feedack etc ...) between the scale of (1-5) .
 In this (1) stands for the worst and (5) stands for the best .
+The more we have insights      about our users/customers , the more we can personalize and customize our products based upon the end users !!! .